kyma-incubator/compass/docs/provisioner/01-01-provisioner-overview.md

     * Microsoft Azure
     * Amazon Web Services (AWS).

 Note that the operations of provisioning and deprovisioning are asynchronous.
-The operation of provisioning returns the Runtime Operation Status containing the operation ID.
-The operation of deprovisioning returns the operation ID, which you can use to [check the Runtime Operation Status](08-03-runtime-operation-status.md).
+The operation of provisioning returns the Runtime Operation Status containing the runtime ID and the operation ID.
+The operation of deprovisioning returns the operation ID.
+You can use the operation ID to [check the Runtime Operation Status](08-03-runtime-operation-status.md).

 The Runtime Provisioner exposes an API to manage cluster provisioning, installation, and deprovisioning.